keninayoung/EntanglementSpacetime/README.markdown

 ## Citation
 If you use this code in your research, please cite:
-Kenneth Young, "Entanglement-Driven Emergent Spacetime with Time-Evolved Tensor Networks," 2025.
+Kenneth Young, PhD "Entanglement-Driven Emergent Spacetime with Time-Evolved Tensor Networks: Applications to Quantum and Classical Systems," 2025.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.